zubyj/leetcode-explained/README.md

 ## Browser Compatibility

-Leetcode Explained has been tested on the Google Chrome browser.
-It may work on other Chromium-based browsers, but compatibility is not guaranteed.
+Leetcode Explained works on most Chromium-based browsers.
+Other browsers, such as Mozilla Firefox, currently aren't supported.